adamgit/github-gamejam-2024/README.md

 ## Assets

 The assets (images, text files) that affect gameplay are included in the assets folder - the game creates a virtual HDD using the subfolder there.

-All other assets (custom art, custom music) are not included - I may distribute them later.
+All other assets were created by me for the gamejam (custom art, custom music) but not included - I may distribute them later, but depends if I turn this into a full (commercial) game after the jam.

 # License

+To be decided later - but until then: All rights reserved.

-All rights reserved.
-You're free to read the source and use it for self-learning and inspiration, but I highly recommend you then go write your own (better!) versions.
+You're free to read the source and use it for self-learning and inspiration, but I highly recommend you write your own (better!) versions.